beeftornado/dev-strap/README.md

  * glib - GNU library support building
  * libev - An event loop that is loosely modelled after libevent
  * cmake - A cross-platform make
- * autoconf - An extensible package of M4 macros that produce shell scripts to automatically configure software source code packages
+ * autoconf - Produces shell scripts to automatically configure source code packages
- * automake - A tool for automatically generating Makefile.in files compliant with the GNU Coding Standards
+ * automake - Generating Makefile.in files compliant with the GNU Coding Standards
  * pngquant - A command-line utility and a library for lossy compression of PNG images
  * ssh-copy-id - A utility to securely setup passwordless authentication
+ * brew-rmtree - A new homebrew subcommand to remove a package plus all its unused dependencies
+ * lxml2 - Xml development headers
 * Installs applications many developers use including:
  * iterm2 - A better terminal
  * atom - A text editor from GitHub